gicentre/litvis/documents/tutorials/geoTutorials/geoGenerating.md

 ## 1. Generate a graticule file

 The lines of longitude (running north-south from pole to pole) and the latitude (running east-west) form a grid or _graticule_ that we can use to view the globe as it is projected onto a 2d plane.
-We can use d3 to generate the graticule for us and convert it into a topoJson file for display:
+We can use d3 to generate the graticule for us and convert it into a topoJSON file for display:

 ```bash
 echo "{}"  \